 A Guide to Loans Against EPF

 Imagine wanting to purchase a beautiful house or an amazing car but not having the finances to do so.
 Sometimes needs and wants don’t always sync with the finances required for the same.
-In such cases availing a loan is the best possible solution.
-Home loans, auto loans, education loans, or even personal loans, there are a multitude of loans available for various requirements.
+In such cases availing of a loan is the best possible solution.
+Home loans, auto loans, education loans, or even personal loans, there is a multitude of loans available for various requirements.
 Most banks and Non-Banking Financial Institutions (NBFCs) provide different types of loans with varied repayment terms and interest rates depending on the type of loan availed.
 However, most of these loans also require collateral and they have certain eligibility criteria that need to be met.

 But what if there is another way to procure financial help without having to repay it back?
-The solution being talked about is to avail a loan against Employees’ Provident Fund (EPF).
+The solution being talked about is to avail a loan against the Employees’ Provident Fund (EPF).

 Loan Against EPF

 Generally, one needs to have retired from service in order to access the amount in the EPF account.
 However, there are certain exceptional situations wherein the amount can be withdrawn earlier.
 This is sometimes known as EPF loan or EPF personal loan.
 This is, however, an inaccurate description as unlike other loans, this amount does not have to be repaid.
 The EPF loan eligibility varies depending on the reason for which the EPF corpus is being withdrawn.

 The situations in which an individual can withdraw the amount earlier are as follows –

 - Individuals over the age of 54 can withdraw up to 90% of the accumulated balance

 - Individuals who have been unemployed for more than a month can withdraw 75% of their EPF corpus and if he/she has been unemployed for over 60 days, the balance 25% can be withdrawn as well